fochlac/cypress-devserver-esbuild/README.md

 If set to true esbuild will bundle your test and all it's dependencies into a single file.
 This might slow down the startup of your tests, so check the output for the build-times.

+#### singleBundleConfig
+*Default: undefined*

+Additional esbuild-config parameters for the esbuild-job used to merge files into a single bundle.

 #### port
 *Default: 0*